pods13/assetsfirst/README.md

 - [x] Asset disposal widget - show details when hovered over
 - [X] On home page show demo portfolio values
 - [x] Migrate Angular from v14 to v17
+- [X] Run job to get russian assets prices on beget - not possible to implement not enough resources on beget
 </details>

 ### Must have